microsoft/vscode-docs/docs/editor/extension-gallery.md

 ## Extensions view filters

 The Extensions view search box supports filters to help you find and manage extensions.
 You may have seen filters such as `@installed` and `@recommended` if you used the commands **Show Installed Extensions** and **Show Recommended Extensions**.
-There are also filters to let you sort by popularity and ratings and search by category (for example 'Linters') and tags (for example 'node').
-You can see a complete listing of all filter and sort commands by typing `@` in the extensions search box and navigating through the suggestions:
+Also, there are filters available to let you sort by popularity or ratings and search by category (for example 'Linters') and tags (for example 'node').You can see a complete listing of all filters and sort commands by typing `@` in the extensions search box and navigating through the suggestions:

 ![intellisense on extension search filters](images/extension-gallery/extension-search-filters.png)